 - Seek and/or offer spiritual direction as need and opportunity arise.

 Chapter IV: Forum Participation

-One way we exercise mutual care is through regular participation in the members only forum.
-Participation on the forum includes, but is not limited to:
+One way we exercise mutual care is through regular participation in an online forum, hosted on the Slack platform.
+Participation in the forum includes, but is not limited to: